 Save Scotland’s wild land

 Treasured natural landscapes of dazzling contrasts:- towering, distinctive mountains, rolling peatlands, picturesque glens and ragged coastlines.
 But wild land is under threat from industrial-scale developments that threaten to damage its special qualities.
-A recent YouGov poll has found that an over-whelming 80% of Scottish people believe that Scotland’s iconic “Wild Land Areas” should continue to be protected in the future from large-scale infrastructure.
-That's why we're asking you to join our campaign and help #keepitwild
+A recent YouGov poll has found that an over-whelming 80% of Scottish people believe that Scotland’s iconic “Wild Land Areas” should continue to be protected in the future from large-scale infrastructure, whilst the majority (55%) are “less likely” to visit scenic areas if they contain developments such as commercial wind farms, electricity transmission lines and super-quarries.
+Please join our campaign and help #keepitwild

 A natural legacy worth protecting